 Other groups have called the IARC's classification into question, claiming that it ignored various studies.
 While this is true (scientists at the IARC do not consider studies funded by privately held companies, as well as studies that meet certain other criteria), the IARC has not retracted or changed its classification.

 The claim that glyphosate causes cancer has led to the filing of hundreds of Roundup lawsuits in state and federal courts across the United States.
 So far, two state court juries and one federal court jury found verdicts in favor of the plaintiffs against Monsanto and their parent corporation Bayer.
 In total, Bayer and Monsanto have been ordered to pay nearly $2.2 billion in damages for these three trials.
 While the companies continue to file appeals, many more lawsuits are still underway.
-Though these initial verdicts grant hope to plaintiffs, given the unclear state of scientific evidence, the amount to which Monsanto could be held liable for causing cancer remains to be seen.
+Though these initial verdicts grant hope to plaintiffs, given the unclear state of scientific evidence, the amount to which Monsanto could be held liable in future cases and appeals remains to be seen.

 Non-Cancer Roundup Health Risks

-Whether or not Roundup causes cancer, it still could be harmful for other reasons.
-In fact, there is plenty of evidence that glyphosate has a number of harmful side effects, from mild to severe.
+Whether or not Roundup causes cancer, it still could be harmful to human health for other reasons.
+In fact, there is plenty of evidence that glyphosate has a number of harmful health effects, from mild to severe.

-While there are some claims linking Roundup (and glyphosate) to other diseases and conditions – such as diabetes, autism, depression and heart disease – there is very little reliable evidence for those claims.
+While there are some claims linking Roundup (and glyphosate) to other diseases and conditions - such as diabetes, autism, depression and heart disease - there is very little reliable evidence for those claims.
 The study these claims primarily rely on was a non-systematic review of the literature, and the editors of the journal that published the study issued a statement of concern, noting that the paper relied largely on opinion and speculation.
 There is also little evidence that glyphosate exposure by women who are pregnant will lead to birth defects, but animal studies suggest they may manifest in grandchildren and great-grandchildren.

 Stay Safe While Using Roundup